nicozanf/web2py-pyinstaller/HOWTO-modules.md

 If you run web2py **from the compiled binary**, any system-wide folder will be ignored - only what's down the web2py folder will be normally available.
 You can check it by yourself with the interactive shell (running `web2py -M -S myapp` inside the web2py's folder) and [the simple helloworld.py module.](https://stackoverflow.com/questions/15746675/how-to-write-a-python-module-package)

-Modules will be searched with this order:
+Modules will be searched in this order:

 1. web2py/application/myapp/modules (inside myapp)
 1. web2py/site-packages (globally for all the apps)